 What will happen in Rick and Morty season 4?

-Rick and Morty’s storylines are so wild, it’s quite difficult to say where the next season will take us, but we can be fairly sure we’ll be seeing lots more adventures through space and time.
+Rick and Morty’s storylines are so wild, it’s quite difficult to say where the second half of the next season will take us, but we can be fairly sure we’ll be seeing lots more adventures through space and time.

 Evil Morty's reign of terror